Experienced Attorneys Who Will Fight For You

 One of the reasons some people delay their estate planning is the complications involved.
 People have multiple and varied properties, investments, retirement accounts and real estate holdings, possibly in multiple jurisdictions.
 Although these complications can present challenges, they make it all the more important to handle your estate planning as soon as possible.
 Without an adequate estate plan, there’s no telling how a judge might dispose of your property in probate.

 The attorneys of south Nevada’s Kerr Simpson Attorneys at Law help clients create comprehensive estate plans.
 The firm’s lawyers have decades of combined experience and a wealth of knowledge handling everything from simple wills to the most complex portfolios involving diversified holdings.
-Clients in Henderson and throughout south Nevada trust in the firm’s knowledge and experience in complex estate planning and estate litigation.
+Clients in south Nevada and California trust in the firm’s knowledge and experience in complex estate planning and estate litigation.

 Estate Planning For Everyone